ericrommel/playwright_sample/docs/test-plan.md

 ## Test Execution

-- **Tools:** Cypress with JavaScript/TypeScript.
+- **Tools:** Playwright with JavaScript/TypeScript.
 - **Environment:** The demo application available at <https://computer-database.gatling.io/computers>.
 - **Test Data:** Both valid and invalid test data will be used to cover different scenarios.
-- **Execution Steps:** Run the automated test scripts using Cypress and verify the results against expected outcomes.
+- **Execution Steps:** Run the automated test scripts using Playright and verify the results against expected outcomes.

 ## Test Reporting